AIM Rule 26

 Board of Directors

 The Board facilitates its exercise of independent supervision over the Corporation's management through frequent meetings.
 The Board is currently composed of seven directors, five of whom are considered to be independent for purposes of NI 58-101.
-The independent members of the Board are Derek Linfield, Adrian Reynolds, Susan Muir, Sandra du Toit and Shaun Treacy.
+The independent members of the Board are Derek Linfield, Susan Muir, and Shaun Treacy.
 Alexander Lemon is not considered an independent director as he is the President of the Corporation and William Dawes is not considered independent as he is the CEO of the Corporation.
+As a Talaxis nominee Mr Stephen Motteram is not considered an independent director

 The Board may meet independently of management as needed.
 Although they are permitted to do so, the independent directors do not hold regularly scheduled meetings at which non-independent directors and members of management are not in attendance.
 To facilitate independent judgment among the Board, the Board encourages open and transparent discussions in carrying out its various functions.
 Furthermore, the Board is in regular formal and informal contact and independent directors are continually provided with the opportunity to be fully apprised of the Corporation's plans and to question management as required.